the right Carpet Fiber is one of the most important aspects

 looks great and feels so soft and wonderful, but it won’t be too long

-often recommend this type of carpet to consumers without sufficient fiber
+before it doesn’t.
+Many sales people recommend this type of carpet to consumers without sufficient fiber

-Because polyester is so inexpensive to manufacture,
+or P.E.T.
+Polyester is so inexpensive to manufacture,

 retailers stand to make higher profits from selling carpets made from this fiber, carpet manufacturers